Signal-unofficial/key-transparency-server/README.md

 Quickstart
 ----------

-You can run a key transparency server locally using `DynamoDB`.
+You can run a key transparency server locally using [LevelDB](https://github.com/google/leveldb) as a backing database.
 To do so, first generate a new set of private keys:

 ```shell